 Twin brothers describe moment when teen was shot to death by police officer

+Twin brothers who were traveling in the car with 15-year-old Jordan Edwards at the time he was shot and killed by former Balch Springs Police Officer Roy Oliver are still struggling to process their friend's death, according to a new interview.
 "If I could do anything in the world to bring him back I would," Maximus Everette told ABC Dallas affiliate WFAA-TV about the loss of his friend.
-Maximus and Maxwell Everette were in the car with Jordan and two of his brothers on the night of the April 29 shooting, which followed a 911 call related to a house party at which the boys were in attendance.

 Add your comments below